1000BytesInnovations/GITHUB_ACTIONS_AWS_ECR-DOCKER1/viv_git_actions/README.md

 ## Resources

 You can find all the necessary resources in this repository, including Lambda functions, Snowflake SQL code for pipes, external integrations, dbt project files, Lambda functions, and GitHub action files.
 Feel free to explore and utilize these resources as needed.
+### Notes To Remember

+ feel free to replace the parameter values in workflow2.yml file to your liking but make sure to change the image tag of docker image according to your AWS ECR repository name cause the image tag should look like this **repository_name:latest** you can find this line of code in line 66 of the workflow2.yml file

 For any inquiries or contributions, please don't hesitate to reach out.
 Happy analyzing!